Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - White chocolate

-Chocolate covered strawberries always look and taste their best the day they are made.
-You can store them in an airtight container lined with a paper towel the catch the extra moisture and keep them in the refrigerator for up to 2 days.
+Chocolate-covered strawberries always look and taste their best the day they are made.
+You can store leftovers in an airtight container lined with a paper towel that catches the extra moisture.
+Keep them in the refrigerator for up to 2 days.

-Although they will not be as shiny and snappy as they were the day you made them.
+Although they will not be as shiny and flavorful as they were the day you made them.

 Dark chocolate chips that are 60% cacao work the best since they are not too sweet and they just melt so beautifully.
 Regular chocolate chips are fine but they just don’t melt into that super silky smooth chocolate that makes these so amazing.